All children and people with autism,

 Can children use WatcHelp ?

-As early as two years old or as soon as the child can understand a visual instruction (image, symbols, pictograms…).
+As early as three years old or as soon as the child can understand a visual instruction (image, symbols, pictograms…).

 Are the compatible connected watches water-proof ?